 4. Place Small, High-Margin Items at the Cash Registers

 Most impulse buys are going to happen at the end of the shopping experience, while customers are waiting in line to pay.
-As they wait, they’re checking out the retail display shelving units near the cash.
+As they wait, they’re checking out the point of purchase displays around your store.
 They’ll impulsively throw a candy bar or magazine in their carts at the last minute, which boosts your sales.

 5. Be Consistent